rehierl/node-tree-outliner/3-basic-design/3-5-0-subsection.md

 Put differently:

 * No inner section can contain any nodes that do not also belong to its parent section.
-That is, an inner section can not reach past the end of its parent section.
+That is, an inner section can not reach out of its parent section.
 * No parent section can end inside of one of its inner sections.
 That is, a parent section either remains to be open when an inner section is closed, or both sections end at the same time (i.e. with the same event).